Clinical Psychology (PhD)

 - PSYC-715 Supervision and Consultation (1)

-One of the following two-course (6 credit hours) practicum sequences:
+- Complete one of the following two-course practicum sequences:

 - PSYC-791 Psychodynamic Psychotherapy Practicum I (3) and